fablabbcn/smartcitizen-data/README.md

 If you want to upload data to [Zenodo](http://zenodo.org), you will need to fill set an environment variable called `ZENODO_TOKEN` in your environment.
 You can get more instructions [here](https://docs.smartcitizen.me/Guides/data/Upload%20data%20to%20zenodo/) and with [this example](https://github.com/fablabbcn/smartcitizen-data/blob/master/examples/notebooks/06_upload_to_zenodo.ipynb).

-A configuration file is available at `~/.config/scdata/config.yaml`, which contains a set of configurable variables to allow or not the local storage of relevant data in the data folder, normally in `~/.cache/scdata/data`:
+A configuration file is available at `~/.config/scdata/config.yaml`, which contains a set of configurable variables to allow or not the local storage of relevant data in the data folder, normally in `~/.cache/scdata`:

 ```
 data:
   cached_data_margin: 2
   load_cached_api: true
-  reload_firmware_names: true
+  reload_metadata: true
   store_cached_api: true
 paths:
   config: /Users/username/.config/scdata